-Ammonia is one of the most commonly produced industrial chemicals worldwide, second only to sulphuric acid.
-Around 200 million tonnes of ammonia is produced each year and the bulk of this is used in the agricultural fertilizer industry.
+Ammonia is one of the most commonly produced industrial chemicals worldwide.
+More than 100 million tonnes of ammonia is produced each year and the bulk of this is used in the agricultural fertilizer industry.
 Anhydrous ammonia liquid is direct drilled into the soil in many areas around the world.
-This method provides a very efficient and cost effective delivery of nitrogen to the subsoil which encourages excellent crop growth.
+This method is said to be a cost effective delivery of nitrogen to the subsoil which encourages crop growth.
 In other situations the fertilizer is delivered to the plants as an aqueous-ammonia solution typically 25% ammonia in water.
 Ammonia is also widely used in the manufacture of a range of granular fertilizers.

 China is currently the largest producer of ammonia.
-Most ammonia is at present produced using natural gas or coal to provide the hydrogen with the nitrogen coming from air.
-It is possible to manufacture ammonia using renewable energy like solar, wind, hydroelectricity etc. rather than using hydrocarbons; however this is usually more expensive and therefore less popular than making ammonia with cheap natural gas or coal.
+Most ammonia is at present produced using natural gas or coal.
+It is possible to manufacture ammonia using renewable energy like solar, wind, hydroelectricity etc. rather than using hydrocarbons.

-Ammonia is a massive contributor and essential to efficient world food production.
-Its use can only grow in future as the global appetite for food grows.
+At present, ammonia is a massive contributor and essential to efficient world food production.

 In the next session we will discuss the potential for ammonia as a carbon free, zero emission fuel.
 This is where ammonia has the most to offer in preserving the future of our planet.